wrapl/minilang/docs/start.rst

    --> <Ctrl+C>
    $

-Additional arguments can be passed to :file:`bin/minilang`:
+Additional arguments can be passed to :command:`minilang`:

 :<file> [<arg₁> <arg₂> ...]: Runs the code in ``<file>`` as a script.
 :-G: Opens a GTK+ console if enabled.